 Defining Research Rigor

-An introduction to the different paradigms for judging research rigor
+An introduction to the different paradigms for defining and evaluating research rigor

 For more best practices see our method overview